-- the introduction, withdrawal, success and timing of business initiatives and strategies; - changes in political, economic or industry conditions, the interest rate environment or conditions affecting the financial and capital markets, which could result in changes in the value of our assets; - the impact of increased competition; - the impact of future acquisitions and divestitures; - our business prospects and the prospects of our portfolio companies; - the impact of legislative and regulatory actions and reforms and regulatory, supervisory or enforcement actions of government agencies relating to - our contractual arrangements and relationships with third parties; - any future financings by us; - fluctuations in foreign currency exchange rates; - the impact of changes to tax legislation and, generally, our tax position; - the unfavorable resolution of legal proceedings; - uncertainties associated with the impact from the COVID-19 pandemic: including its impact on the global and U.S. capital markets and the global and U.S. economy; the length and duration of the COVID-19 outbreak in the United States as well as worldwide and the magnitude of the economic impact of that outbreak; the effect of the COVID-19 pandemic on our business prospects and the operational and financial performance of our portfolio companies, including our and their ability to achieve their respective objectives; and the effect of the disruptions caused by the COVID-19 pandemic on our ability to continue to effectively manage our business; and - risks and uncertainties relating to the possibility that the Company may explore strategic alternatives, including, but are not limited to: the timing, benefits and outcome of any exploration of strategic alternatives by the Company; potential disruptions in the Company's business and stock price as a result of our exploration of any strategic alternatives; the ability to realize anticipated efficiencies, or strategic or financial benefits; potential transaction costs and risks; and the risk that any exploration of strategic alternatives may have an adverse effect on our existing business arrangements or relationships, including our ability to retain or hire key personnel.
+- the introduction, withdrawal, success and timing of business initiatives and strategies; - changes in political, economic or industry conditions, the interest rate environment or conditions affecting the financial and capital markets, which could result in changes in the value of our assets; - the impact of increased competition; - the impact of future acquisitions and divestitures; - our business prospects and the prospects of our portfolio companies; - the impact of legislative and regulatory actions and reforms and regulatory, supervisory or enforcement actions of government agencies relating to us: - our contractual arrangements and relationships with third parties; - any future financings by us; - fluctuations in foreign currency exchange rates; - the impact of changes to tax legislation and, generally, our tax position; - our ability to locate suitable investments for us and to monitor and administer our investments; - our ability to attract and retain highly talented professionals; - market conditions and our ability to access alternative debt markets and additional debt and equity capital; - the unfavorable resolution of legal proceedings; - uncertainties associated with the impact from the COVID-19 pandemic: including its impact on the global and U.S. capital markets and the global and U.S. economy; the length and duration of the COVID-19 outbreak in the United States as well as worldwide and the magnitude of the economic impact of that outbreak; the effect of the COVID-19 pandemic on our business prospects and the operational and financial performance of our portfolio companies, including our and their ability to achieve their respective objectives; and the effect of the disruptions caused by the COVID-19 pandemic on our ability to continue to effectively manage our business; and - risks and uncertainties relating to the possibility that the Company may explore strategic alternatives, including, but are not limited to: the timing, benefits and outcome of any exploration of strategic alternatives by the Company; potential disruptions in the Company's business and stock price as a result of our exploration of any strategic alternatives; the ability to realize anticipated efficiencies, or strategic or financial benefits; potential transaction costs and risks; and the risk that any exploration of strategic alternatives may have an adverse effect on our existing business arrangements or relationships, including our ability to retain or hire key personnel.
 There is no assurance that any exploration of strategic alternatives will result in a transaction or other strategic change or outcome.